-Gene models in HymenopteraMine come from multiple sources including NCBI RefSeq, Ensembl Rapid Release and consortium official gene sets.
+Gene models in HymenopteraMine come from multiple sources including NCBI RefSeq and consortium official gene sets.
+RefSeq data sources are labeled with 4-letter species code and "RefSeq" in pull down menus.
 Consortium data sources are labeled using the original consortium official gene set names, and may have "HGD" appended, if the data source has ids assigned by HGD.
 Use "ALIAS AND DBXREF" templates to convert identifiers.